1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 8.4 A party may disclose Confidential Information to the extent such Confidential Information is required to be disclosed by law, by any governmental or other regulatory authority or by a court or other authority of competent jurisdiction, provided that, to the extent it is legally permitted to do so, it gives the other party as much notice of such disclosure as possible and, where notice of disclosure is not prohibited and is given in accordance with this clause 8.4, it takes into account the reasonable requests of the other party in relation to the content of such disclosure.

-8.5 The Customer and the Authorised Users acknowledge that details of the Services, and the results of any performance tests of the Services, constitute MUSO’s Confidential Information.
+8.5 The Customer and the System Users acknowledge that details of the Services, and the results of any performance tests of the Services, constitute MUSO’s Confidential Information.

 8.6 The above provisions of this clause 8 shall survive termination of the Contract, however arising.